kybernetikos/goshawkjs/README.md

 ### Transaction API

 **NOTE**: code submitted to `.transact` may be run by the system multiple times.
 Avoid making side effecting changes from inside a transaction.
-The goshawkjs library uses exceptions to stop execution when there is a cache miss and it needs to request values from the server.
+The goshawksb library uses exceptions to stop execution when there is a cache miss and it needs to request values from the server.
 If you use try catch around transaction methods and you want this behaviour to work, you will need to rethrow any exceptions with a name of `TransactionRetryNeeded` that you inadvertantly catch.